GERMAN INVASION OF POLAND DURING WW2

 Most of Polish war planning in the months leading up to the war was simply an attempt to organize a solid, retreating defensive battle.
 The units were hoping to slow down the Germans sufficiently so as to buy time before the western Allies began their offensive against Germany.

-Poland was invaded by Germany on September 1, 1939 from three directions; west, north and south.
+Poland was invaded by Germany on September 1, 1939 from three directions: west, north and south.
 The Poles fought bravely but were overwhelmed and forced to continually withdraw eastward while waiting for France and England to attack Germany's western frontier.
 Following the Soviet invasion from the east on September 17, 1939, the Polish defenders realized that their defence of Poland was doomed, yet they fought on where possible.
 By the end of the second and into the third week of fighting, most of the Polish armies had been severely reduced.
 Following the surrender of the garrison at Warsaw (September 27, 1939) remnant units continued to resist.
 Garrisons on the Baltic seacoast did not surrender until October 1, 1939.
 Finally, after 5 weeks of intense fighting, the Poles were finally defeated when the last remaining pocket of resistance, General Kleeberg's force at Kock, dispersed on October 6, 1939 (Poland never actually surrendered).

 "It would be a mistake to say that this was an easy victory for the Germans.
 While the Poles lost almost everything, they did manage to kill 16,000 German soldiers and wound some 32,000 more.
 Twenty-five percent of the German tanks were knocked out of action and much equipment was destroyed."
 (The Polish Campaign 1939, Zaloga & Madej, Hippocrene Books, New York, N.Y., 1985).